Ex-post Stability under Two-Sided Matching: Complexity and Characterization: Ex-post stability: Complexity under the presence of ties

 To show NP-hardness, we reduce from \textsc{exact cover by 3-sets} (\textsc{X3C}).
 In this problem, we are given a family of 3-sets $C_1,..,C_{3n}$ over elements $a_1,..,a_{3n}$ and the question is whether there is an exact 3-cover among the 3-sets.
 This problem is NP-complete, even if each element $a_i$ is contained in exactly three 3-sets~\citep{GaJo79a}.

-\pbDef{\textsc{X3C}} { A finite set $X=\{a_1,..,a_{3n}\}$ containing exactly 3n elements; a collection $C=\{C_1,..,C_{3n}\}$ of subsets of $X$ each of which contains exactly 3 elements. } {Does $C$ contain an exact cover for $X$, i.e. a sub-collection of 3-element sets $D=(D_1,...,D_n)$ such that each element of $X$ occurs in exactly one subset in $D$?}
+\pbDef{\textsc{X3C}} { A finite set $X=\{a_1,..,a_{3n}\}$ containing exactly 3n elements; a collection $C=\{C_1,..,C_{3n}\}$ of subsets of $X$ each of which contains exactly 3 elements with the property that each $a_i$ appears in exactly 3 sets. } {Does $C$ contain an exact cover for $X$, i.e. a sub-collection of 3-element sets $D=(D_1,...,D_n)$ such that each element of $X$ occurs in exactly one subset in $D$?}

 Let $I$ be such an instance of \textsc{X3C}.
 We construct an instance $I'$ for our problem as follows.